rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 Indeed, we  `must learn` from sutton's  `bitter lesson`: given enough data, a brute-force algorithm like transformer, can surpass anything we care to invent.
 There is `no way to deny` that scaling leads to increased performance.
 And indeed, people have moved onto better things, for eg, `diffusion`, `gflownets`, and recurrent models of thinking.

 At this juncture, all we can do is `wonder`.
 Were we wrong all along?
-And indeed, we have `nothing respectable` to show for it, even after half a decade (except APM by your truly).
+And indeed, we have `nothing respectable` to show for it, even after half a decade (except APM by your truly <span style="font-size: 3em;">😬</span>).

 ---